fuhry/linux-memory-dumper/README.md

 ## Scope

 My tool is not a replacement for /dev/mem.
 It dumps allocated memory from currently running user-space processes.
-The following are not dumped:
+The following are not dumped (this is not an exhaustive list):

 * Unallocated pages
 * Kernel threads